CirclesUBI/circles-iac/README.md

 <br/>

-Setup and deployment infrastructure using helm to manage volumes and deploy Circles services through kubernetes on DigitalOcean
+Setup and deployment infrastructure using Terraform and Helm to manage volumes and deploy Circles services through Kubernetes on DigitalOcean.